dustinpfister/blog_posts/_posts/threejs-geometry.md

 The basic process is to first create an instance of Geometry by calling the constructor, and saving the instance of Geometry to a variable.
 Once you have your instance of Geometry you can now start adding some vertices to it, these are just points in space that are created using the [Vector3](https://threejs.org/docs/index.html#api/math/Vector3) constructor.

 After You have an array of vertices to work with you can start adding faces if it is a geometry that will be used with a Material that makes use of faces.
-This will be an array of Face3 instances that expect three arguments that are the index values of the vertices in which a face is to be drawn between 3 points.
+This will be an array of [Face3](/2018/05/11/threejs-face3/) instances that expect three arguments that are the index values of the vertices in which a face is to be drawn between 3 points.
 An easy way to do this is to think of it like connect the dots, each vertex has an index value to it, and you are just drawing triangles between them.
+However the order of the index values is important, so if you are running into issues that might be a reason why.

 Once you have your vertices, and faces you might want to call computeVertexNormals, and normalize the geometry.
 More on that later.